How to create a perspective

 Set the target for the new perspective.
 If you select this object only then this new perspective will only be shown for the object you are viewing now.
 If you select all objects then every SCOM object you view in SquaredUp will show this perspective.
 If you choose members of you can enter a group or class and all objects of that group class will show this perspective.
 To make this perspective show for all EAs, add the class

 Enterprise Application (v1)by clicking in the class box and starting to type

 Enterprise Application (v1)then selecting it from the list.

 If the class is autopopulated with that of the particular EA you are viewing, remove this by clicking on the x, and then add

 The perspective target will only show you the groups and classes that the object you have drilled down to is a member of.

 The Suppress this perspective (hide by default) option can be used to hide a perspective from a subset of objects.
-We won't use this for this walkthrough, but for more information see Suppress
+We won't use this for this walkthrough, but for more information see (What is a perspective?).

 Close the perspective settings by clicking the cross at the top of the section.

 The new tile section is open by default.
 Click the Matrix tile icon.